BadIdeaFactory/corporate/documents/operating.md

 ### Removing Corporate Overlords

-A Corporate Overlord can recuse itself from BIFFUD at any time by dying, uploading its consciousness to the cloud, or submitting a letter of resignation to both the President of BIFFUD and the President the United States.
+A Corporate Overlord can recuse itself from BIFFUD at any time by dying, uploading its consciousness to the cloud, or submitting a letter of resignation to both the President of BIFFUD and the President of the United States.

 Corporate Overlords can also vote to remove a peer from the organization if any of the following conditions apply: